AMES Type 80: Plan Ahead

 At a meeting on 8 January 1959, the shrunken 1958 Plan was declared complete, with eight GCI stations having been converted to MRSs.
 This had already allowed the six Sector Operations Centers and a number of other facilities to be closed.
 The only remaining work was to re-arrange the consoles in the interception offices, which would be carried out until 1962.
 The Air Council agreed that no further work should be done on the existing network.

 Just as the introduction of the hydrogen bomb upset the layout of the ROTOR system and led to the 1958 Plan, by the mid-1950s concerns over the carcinotron were growing.
 The initial response was released in January 1959 as Plan Ahead.
 Plan Ahead was similar to the 1958 Plan in general concept and network layout, but used the new Type 84 and Type 85 radars which had even longer effective range and were much more resistant to jamming.
 The network would be linked together using new computer systems to allow all of the interceptions to be handled from two Master Control Centers, with the MRSs now reduced to backup.

 Within the government, opinion was that Plan Ahead was itself facing a threat that appeared to render it useless.
 In this case, it was the introduction of the intermediate range ballistic missile (IRBM).
-IRBMs based in East Germany would hit the UK in about 15 minutes, potentially with no warning.
+IRBMs based in East Germany would hit the UK in about 15 minutes, potentially with no warning as the existing radar systems would not see them on their high trajectories far above the horizon.
 These missiles were simpler and less expensive than the intercontinental ballistic missiles (ICBMs), which meant they would be deployed earlier, likely by the mid-1960s.
 They had low accuracy, but when armed with hydrogen bombs, they were capable of hitting the V-bomber bases and rendering the UK deterrent force impotent.